NeroReflex/Gishiki/Documentation/docs/usage/routing.md

 # Routing
 When a request arrives the framework must fulfill it.

-The framework automatically map a request to a resource located at "https://site.com/Home" into "/Home" (GET request).
+The framework automatically maps a request to a resource located at "https://site.com/Home" into "/Home" (GET request).

 The /Home string is the URI of the requested resource, the GET request is the HTTP method used to query that resource... the question is....

 How do I route that request to what I want to serve?
 The answer is: using the router!

-The router is that fantastinc component empowering your user-friendly URLs!
+The router is that fantastic component empowering your user-friendly URLs!

 ## Custom static rules